 - Was the extent of the product’s danger obvious to an average consumer?
 Was there a reasonable and safer design alternative?

-- Was proper product research and safety testing conducted?
+- Were proper product research and safety testing conducted?

 - Were clear instructions for use provided?

 - Were proper warnings regarding the product’s danger communicated to consumers?